EBA / ECB Stress Testing

 - Detailed impact analysis between internal and benchmark parameters

-- Savings of 30-40 person days by using ICE benchmark projections instead of internal projections
+- Savings of 30-40 person days by using benchmark projections instead of internal projections

 - Data inconsistencies are quickly identified and can be mitigated before official submission: consideration of/adherence to DQ approach and STAR-Portal of ECB